aws/eks-anywhere/designs/generic-git-provider-gitops.md

 ### Security
 #### Getting Credentials
 User may provide a private key, a password, or both.
-The private key will be provided via the path to the private key file in an environment variable.
+The private key will be provided via an environment variable containing the path to the private key file.

 The password will be provided via an environment variable by the user and later validated to exist by us.

-- verify the permissions of the private key file are appropriate (600)
+- verify the permissions of the private key file are appropriate (400)
 - only accept environment variables for password
 - provide documentation on scoping permissions for the provided user appropriately